wilfredinni/coo/README.md

 ## TODO

 - Multiple Twitter Updates with delay and interval options (list)
-- Multiple Twitter Updates with custom delay and interval times for each one (dict)
+- Multiple Twitter Updates with delay and single interval option for each one (dict)